Home » Freelancing » Before You Start Freelancing, 7 Questions to Ask Yourself

 Are you willing to give up some free time?

 Work and lifestyle must be treated equally.
-To start your freelance business, acquire clients and build your reputation, you will need to put in more hours than you are working in your current employment.
+To start your freelance business, acquire clients, and build your reputation, remember that the hours you work initially will be more than those of your full-time job.

 For up to six months, are you willing to give up your free time to get your business off the ground?
-Do you have any other commitments coming up that might have an impact on the time needed to go freelance?
+Do you have other commitments that might impact the time needed to freelance?
 Be honest with yourself.

 Can you find enough work?

-Having a network is going to be instrumental in finding freelance work, do you have enough contacts to reach out to?
+Having a network will be instrumental in finding freelance work.
+Do you have enough contacts to reach out to?
 Do you have a strategy in place to find new clients and bring revenue into your business within a month of you leaving your job?
+Building a network before quitting your job to go freelance is smart.

 Do you have a portfolio in place?

-Potential clients are going to want you to prove you have the skills and experience to complete the project they are hiring you for.
-It’s essential to have a portfolio with examples of previous work and ideally testimonials or case studies.
+Potential clients will want you to prove you have the skills and experience to complete the project they are hiring you for.
+Therefore, it’s essential to have a portfolio with examples of previous work and, ideally, testimonials or case studies where you have helped a client succeed.

-You do not necessarily need a website to be a freelancer – you could use a social network like Instagram or Twitter to showcase your skills.
-Creating videos on YouTube is another option if you are comfortable being on camera.
+You do not necessarily need a website to be a freelancer.
+You could showcase your skills on a social network like Instagram or X. Creating videos on YouTube is another option if you are comfortable being on camera.

 Are you going to make enough money to live?

 Firstly, there are a few sub-questions to answer.
-What income do you want to make each week and how many hours do you want to work?
-This will help you decide on the rate of pay you should charge clients.
-Don’t forget to take into consideration taxes and any other required payments like National Insurance contributions.
+What income do you want to make each week, and how many hours do you want to work?
+This will help you decide on the pay rate you should charge clients.

-Next, spent time researching what other freelancers charge for your service, does it compare to what you want to earn?
+Consider taxes and other required payments, such as healthcare and pension.
+Next, research what other freelancers charge for your service.
+Does it compare to what you want to earn?

-Will you be leaving your job and transitioning into a freelancer with any savings?
+Will you leave your job and transition into a freelancer with no savings?
 Do you have any debt you need to pay each month?
-What about rent, utility bills and general cost of living like food.
+What about rent, utility bills, and general living costs like food?
 All this needs to be factored in.

 Can you wait for your money?

-Probably one of the more frustrating aspects of being a freelancer is waiting for clients to process your invoices.
+One of the more frustrating aspects of freelancing is waiting for clients to process your invoices.
 The larger the company, the longer it can take.

-Are you good at managing your money, and can you still pay your bills when invoices are taking a few months to be processed?
-This is why it’s highly recommended to save a percentage of your income each time you are paid.
+Are you good at managing your money, and can you still pay your bills when invoices take a few months to process?
+This is why saving a percentage of your income is highly recommended each time you are paid.

 Living invoice to invoice is going to make life incredibly stressful.